betsukelig/Mesh-Edge-Detector/README.md

 AddEdgesToMesh Use:

--If your First-Person Parkour System is located in a different path, change this variable in AddEdgesToMesh
+If your First-Person Parkour System is located in a different path, change this variable in AddEdgesToMesh

 static string pointPrefabPath = "Assets/First-Person Parkour System/Assets/Prefabs/Parkour Objects/Point.prefab";